MislavMaca/Giryu/README.md

-Girya is my first attempt at making a simple strategy game using C++
+Giryu is my first attempt at making a simple strategy game using C++